lllyasviel/sd-forge-layerdiffuse/README.md

 # Model Notes

-Note that all currently released models are for SDXL.
-Models for SD1.5 may be provided later if demanded.

 **Note that in this extension, all model downloads/selections are fully automatic.
 In fact most users can just skip this section.**

 Below models are released: